sparkfun/SparkFun_GNSS_mosaic-X5/docs/hardware_overview.md

 ## USB-C Connector
 The USB connector is provided to power and interface with the mosaic-X5 GNSS receiver.
-For most users, it will be the primary method for configuring with the mosaic-X5 module.
+For most users, it will be the primary method for communicating with the mosaic-X5 module.

 <figure markdown>
 [![USB-C Connector](./assets/img/hookup_guide/usb_connector.jpg){ width="400" }](./assets/img/hookup_guide/usb_connector.jpg "Click to enlarge")